Serp3n7/Optiplex-3020-Hackintosh-Sequoia/README.md

 Since I'm an active Hackintosh user on this machine, I will update the EFI periodically here as anything new is available.

-Currently, this EFI is based on OpenCore 0.7.4 and supports macOS Big Sur.
+Currently, this EFI is based on OpenCore 1.0.2 and supports Sequoia.

 ## About Big Sur